domenic/promises-unwrapping/README.md

 ### Promise.all ( iterable )

 The `all` function returns a new promise which is fulfilled with an array of fulfillment values for the passed promises, or rejects with the reason of the first passed promise that rejects.
-It casts all elements of the passed iterable to promises as it runs this algorithm.
+It resolves all elements of the passed iterable to promises as it runs this algorithm.

 1. Let _C_ be the **this** value.
 1. Let _promiseCapability_ be NewPromiseCapability(_C_).